acpica/acpica/source/compiler/readme.txt

 a) Create a new, empty project and add your .ASL files to the project

-b) For all ASL files in the project, specify a custom build with the following settings (or similar):
+b) For all ASL files in the project, specify a custom build (under Project/Settings/CustomBuild with the following settings (or similar):

 Commands:
 c:\acpi\libraries\iasl.exe -vs -vi "$(InputPath)"